rachartier/tiny-code-action.nvim/README.md

       resolve_timeout = 100, -- Timeout in milliseconds to resolve code actions

+      -- Notification settings
+      notify = {
+        on_empty = true, -- Show notification when no code actions are found },

       -- The icons to use for the code actions
       -- You can add your own icons, you just need to set the exact action's kind of the code action -- You can set the highlight like so: { link = "DiagnosticError" } or  like nvim_set_hl ({ fg ..., bg..., bold..., ...})